 How do you number the primary teeth?

 There are almost as many numbering schemes as there are teeth.
-In Australia we use the Fédération Dentaire Internationale – take a look at the graphic below to refresh your memory.
+In Australia, we use the Fédération Dentaire Internationale – look at the graphic below to refresh your memory.

 Common symptoms of teething